 - Follow NC State on Facebook, Twitter, and Instagram (@ncstate)

+You should also make sure to check your personal and NC State email regularly for important information about your Summer Start experience, including course registration, important deadlines, and what to expect this summer!
 While you are at it, be sure to set up your NC State email account!
 To learn how to set up your NC State email, visit the Office for Information Technology’s website.

 Whether you are a first-year or transfer student, there are steps you need to take to complete your advising and course registration for summer.
 Please look through the information below that pertains to you.